Vincent-bot901/Database-Project/readme.txt

 ########################################

-You should now see a folder called env pop up in current directory We now need to activate the environment
+You should now see a folder called <environmentname> pop up in current directory We now need to activate the environment
 To activate environment, please type following: